 Overall, health insurance provides individuals with financial security and peace of mind, knowing that they can access necessary medical services without incurring exorbitant out-of-pocket costs.
 Additionally, health insurance helps promote preventive care, early detection of illnesses, and timely access to treatments, contributing to improved overall health outcomes.

-2. Key Components of Health Insurance
+What are the Key Components of Health Insurance?

 To better understand how health insurance works, it is essential to familiarize oneself with the key components that shape the coverage and reimbursement process.
 These components include: